 Is it illegal to use a VPN for Netflix?

-- We have compiled a list of the best VPN-services in Bangladesh.
+- We have compiled a list of the best VPN services in Australia.

 - Greenberg, J. (2016).
 Netflix’s VPN Ban Isn’t Good For Anyone-Especially Netflix.